-At King’s we believe that both large and small expressions of church are really important.
+At King’s we believe in the importance of both large and small expressions of church.

 Cells are the basic building block of any organism (rather than a room you are locked in!) and cell groups are the smallest working part of our church which join together to form the church community.
 They offer the opportunity to meet in groups of about 8-12 people mid-week to learn, pray and support each other.
 They also provide a setting for people to use and develop their gifts in discipling and encouraging each other.

-We generally use a ‘4 W’s’ model which means typically a cell meeting would involve ‘Welcome’ (an icebreaker), ‘Worship’ (to focus us on God), ‘Word’ (to learn for Scripture), and ‘Witness’ (an active outward focus).
+We generally use a ‘4 W’s’ model, which means typically a cell meeting would involve ‘Welcome’ (an icebreaker), ‘Worship’ (to focus us on God), ‘Word’ (to learn from Scripture), and ‘Witness’ (an active outward focus).

 Cells also provide a place to bring friends who are exploring their faith and are deliberately outward looking, considering the wider community and reaching those who don’t know Jesus yet.

 We would strongly encourage anyone who wants to be part of the Kings community to join a cell.